-Organ tissues hold the highest quantity of antibiotics, hormones, steroids as well as any pesticides they may have ingested from their food.
+Organ tissues hold the highest quantity of antibiotics, hormones, steroids, as well as, any pesticides they may have ingested from their food.
+And now we even have to worry about GMO feed.
 If the animal dies sickly (as most of them do on conventionally raised farms), you are also subjected to whatever contamination that their organs carry—especially the liver, liver fat, and glandular tissues.

 So what does Standard Process have to say about this?

-Standard Process admit that they do not use organic animal tissues;
+Standard Process admits that they do not use organic animal tissues;

 “At this time, there are not enough organic, grass-fed beef animals to supply the amount of glandular tissues used in the Standard Process products.
 We purchase animal tissues and glands that are inspected by the U.S. Food and Drug Administration, the U.S. Department of Agriculture, and state departments of agriculture.”